jhonapp10/MapsView/README.md

 # Problem 1 Resolution
 **Que problemas detectas en la operación?**

-La funcion foreach nos realiza la operacion en el momento pero no se puede guardar en una variable ya que el valor seria undefined. y parece ademas que algun camino se me podria escapar con los if.
+La función foreach nos realiza la operación en el momento pero no se puede guardar en una variable ya que el valor seria undefined. y parece ademas que algun camino se me podria escapar con los if.

+The foreach function performs the operation for us at the moment but it cannot be saved in a variable since the value would be undefined. and it also seems that some path could escape me with the if.

 **Solución alternativa propones?**
-La solucion que aportaria es utilizar map ya que con esto podria ejercer una funcion mientras que recorro el array.
+La solución que aportaria es utilizar map ya que con esto podria ejercer una función mientras que recorro el array.
-Ademas que esta solucion me permitiria guardar la solucion en una const o variable (de la manera que esta no se guarda en memoria ningun resultado).
+Además que esta solución me permitiria guardar la solución en una const o variable let (de la manera que esta actual no se guarda en memoria ningún resultado).

+The solution I would provide is to use map since with this I could perform a function while I go through the array.
+In addition, this solution would allow me to save the solution in a const or let variable (as it is current, no result is saved in memory).

 **Resolución pseudocódigo**